 How To Incorporate Fruit Into A Diet For Dogs?

 If you are one of the owners that prefer to feed their dog raw, fruit is one of the ingredients you can add to balance out the meal.
+Always make it at home too, such as with cranberry sauce.
 Usually, every meal should contain some source of protein, carbohydrates, fat, vitamins, minerals, and water.
 Combinations of meat, vegetables, and fruits help care for these needs.
 Many dog foods will include fruits already in their ingredients.

 Also, fruits can be used as a healthy treat for your dog, especially in the summer.